-Despite the hosting company having a turbulent history, it retains the “feel” of the original Yahoo Small Business brand.
-It has stuck to the shared hosting market almost exclusively and retains its focus on straightforward hosting for startups.
+Yahoo has stuck to the shared hosting market almost exclusively and retains its focus on straightforward hosting plans for small businesses.

 What’s Included With Yahoo Web Hosting?